alejandro-isaza/MultiDelegate/README.md

 MultiDelegate
 =============

 MultiDelegate is a delegate multiplexing class for Objective-C. In other words, it will dispatch delegate methods to multiple objects, instead of being restricted to a single delegate object.
+You can also use it a generic method dispatch mechanism.

 ## Example